 A Working Woman was named one of Publishers Weekly’s Best Books of the Year, and at its heart is the intense, tricky relationship between Elisa and her roommate Susana.
 Blending rich psychology, bizarre sexual appetites, metafiction, and profound questions about artistic ambition, this widely praised book has developed a devoted fan base.

 Navarro is young—just 41 this year—and has already published a number of acclaimed novels.
 It looks like her literary career is just getting started, and it is poised to go to incredible places.

-Marie NDiaye is a really Two Lines Press heavy hitter.
+Marie NDiaye is a Two Lines Press heavy hitter.
 A longtime house author (and the second author we ever published), she is someone who is regularly shortlisted for prestigious international awards and whose name pops up in Nobel Prize discussions.
-She has won France’s Prix Goncourt—that nation’s leading prize—and with a rich backlist and new bookks appearing regularly, she’s a powerhouse of international literature.
+She has won France’s Prix Goncourt—that nation’s leading prize—and with a rich backlist and new books appearing regularly, she’s a powerhouse of international literature.

 NDiaye is noted for her ability to blend incredibly detailed psychology with surreal and Kafkaesque touches.
 She explores the grey area between borders—those of culture, nationality, ethnicity, class, and language, among others.
 Solidly in the tradition of high modernism, her prose is vivid, beautiful, and nightmarish all at once.
 She is a writer not to be missed, and it is an honor to publish her.

 Emmanuelle Pagano has developed a rich body of work since the early 2000s, being mostly published by the prestigious French house P.O.L. (the same publisher of acclaimed French experimentalist Edouard Levé).
 A winner of the the EU Prize for Literature whose work has been translated into a dozen languages, she regularly collaborates with artists working in other disciplines such as dance, cinema, photography, illustration, fine art and music.